Pagal Panthis: Philosophy

 The philosophy and teachings of Karim Shah were a syncretism of Sufism, Hindu philosophy and local customs, traditions and beliefs.
-The religious order gained popularity amongst the native peoples and brought together a diverse collection of tribes, Muslims, Hindus and Animists.
+The religious order gained popularity amongst the native peoples and brought together a diverse collection of tribes, Muslims, Hindus and animists.
 The order preached monotheism, human equality, non-violence and encouraged the people to overcome social and religious differences and avoid conflicts and dogma.
 Karim Shah and his followers addressed each other as "Bhaisaheb" (brother) to promote equality and brotherhood.
 Karim Shah himself was popularly believed to possess spiritual powers enabling him to foretell events, cure diseases and heal people.

+He propagated the communist ideology(The egalitarian ideology refers to the equality of all human beings.) and said - All people are God's creation, no one is subordinate to anyone.
+Thus the distinction between high and low is inconsistent.
+This order, which followed a fusion of Hinduism, Sufism and Animism, tried to uphold religious principles and the rights of the landless peasants in Bengal.

+He came to Susanga Pargana in 1775 and initiated the Garos and Hajongs into the egalitarian religion.
+In fact, in 1802 this egalitarian and truth-seeking community of Garos and Hajongs was first referred to as "fanatics" by the English Collector of Mymensingh.
+The ideologies of the fanatics combined the non-violent elements of all religions and were compatible with the traditional religion of the peasants.